Morfeu333/instagram-video-analyzer-mcp/README.md

 A comprehensive Model Context Protocol (MCP) server for analyzing Instagram videos using AI.
 This server enables Claude and other LLMs to analyze Instagram content with advanced AI capabilities including transcription, visual analysis, and content insights.

+## 🎯 **What This Does**

+Transform Instagram videos into actionable insights using AI:
+- **📝 Transcription**: Convert speech to text with timestamps
+- **👁️ Visual Analysis**: Detailed scene-by-scene descriptions
+- **🧠 Content Insights**: Extract key themes, emotions, and engagement factors
+- **📊 Performance Metrics**: Track analysis jobs and system health
+- **🔄 Real-time Processing**: Monitor progress with live updates

+**Perfect for**: Content creators, marketers, researchers, and AI enthusiasts who need to analyze Instagram video content at scale.

 ## 🌟 Features

 ### 🛠️ **6 Powerful Tools**